emqx/emqx-docs/en_US/advanced/shared-subscriptions.md

 broker.$group_name.shared_subscription_strategy = local

 # Works for QoS1 QoS2 messages
-# When enabled, after a shared subscriber is disconnected (but the session is still stored in the server)
+# If enabled, when a shared subscriber is disconnected (but the session is still stored in the server)
 # the follow-up messages is promptly forwarded to other shared subscribers in the group
 broker.shared_dispatch_ack_enabled = false
 ```